Back to Articles

 Conclusion

 Getting a home loan in Pune is a process of elimination.
 You eliminate the bad properties (no APF), you eliminate the bad debts (car loans), and you eliminate the bad lenders (shady co-operative banks).
 Treat the bank as your Free Legal Advisor.
 If a strict bank like SBI rejects a property, don't try to find a "setting" with another bank.
 Thank them for saving you from a bad deal.
 In the long run, a clean loan on a clean property is the only asset that truly creates wealth.
+If you plan to rent out your new home to cover the EMI, check our Rent Agreement Guide to get started.

 Frequently Asked Questions (FAQs)

-Q: Can I get a 100% Home Loan?
+Q1: Can I get a 100% Home Loan?

-A: No. It is illegal for banks to fund 100%.
+No. It is illegal for banks to fund 100%.
 The max is 90% for loans under ₹30 Lakhs, and 80% for loans above ₹75 Lakhs.
 You must arrange the rest.

-Q: Is a Fixed Rate or Floating Rate better?
+Q2: Is a Fixed Rate or Floating Rate better?

-A: Always choose Floating Rate.
+Always choose Floating Rate.
 Fixed rates are usually 2-3% higher and come with heavy pre-payment penalties.
 Floating rates allow you to pre-pay without penalty.

-Q: What if I have a cash salary?
+Q3: What if I have a cash salary?

-A: Major banks won't touch it.
+Major banks won't touch it.
 You will have to approach an NBFC or a specialized Affordable Housing Finance Company (like Aavas or Gruh), but be prepared for 11-13% interest rates.

-Q: How long does the sanction letter stay valid?
+Q4: How long does the sanction letter stay valid?

-A: Usually 6 months.
+Usually 6 months.
 If you don't disburse the loan within 6 months, you have to pay the processing fee and do the KYC again.

-Q: Can I switch my loan from HDFC to SBI later?
+Q5: Can I switch my loan from HDFC to SBI later?

-A: Yes, this is called a "Balance Transfer."
+Yes, this is called a "Balance Transfer."
 If SBI offers a lower rate after 2 years, you can shift your loan.
 However, calculate the processing fees and MOD charges again to see if it's worth the hassle.

 Share this article